Social Work Accreditation

 Social Work Mission Statement

-Through courses, internships, and student activities, the program aims to foster in its students a celebration of differences among people and a belief that respecting these differences enriches the quality of life for all.
-Graduates will practice from a set of ethical principles inherent in the Social Work profession, including the recognition that professional development is a life-long learning process.
+- Practice from a set of ethical principles inherent to the Social Work profession, including the recognition that professional development is a life-long learning process.